mnathali/ft_printf/README.md

 ft_printf can take not defined amount of parameters as original printf do.
 The stdarg.h is used to this purpose. ft_printf uses write function to print in stdout and like original printf return number of printed symbols.
+This realization creates C-string and formatting it while parsing, writes allocated string, free it and return its lenght.
 You can use ft_printf the same way like printf or use them together. ft_printf do following conversions: